 Dr Daly has ridden competitively in Dressage, showing and showjumping, fitting horses and competing around her education and research.
 She's found time to work a summer season for both the international Grand Prix riders Judy Harvey and Anna Ross.
-With her own horses, she has trained to Inter I and competed to Advanced Medium as well as competing at HOYS, Royal International and countless county shows.
+With her own horses, she has trained to Inter I and competed to Advanced Medium as well as competing at HOYS, Royal International and numerous county shows.

 She currently has a young Dressage horse, Lizzie who is just starting her Dressage career.